b08x/flowbots/README.md

 ## Text Processing Workflow - Draft

-Our system processes text through several phases, from initial input to LLM analysis.
-It uses a combination of custom Ruby classes, the Tomoto gem for topic modeling, and nano-bot cartridges for LLM analysis.
+The methods parses text through several phases, from initial input to LLM analysis.
+It uses a combination of custom Ruby classes, several gems including the Tomoto gem for topic modeling, and Ruby-Nano-Bot cartridges for LLM analysis.

 ### July 31st